threefoldfoundation/www_threefold_io/content/blog/2022/05/post-2/index.md

 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [hannah_cordes]
   categories: ["Foundation"]
   tags: [threefold_grid, farming, threefold_token, why]

 extra:
   subtitle: "" # Quotation marks allow colons, semicolons, etc.
-  author: HANNAH CORDES
-  authorImg: images/people/hannah_cordes.jpg
   imgPath: images/blog/planting_the_seeds.png
 ---

-*‘Being sustainable’ has become a buzzword – a claim to boost our image rather than an honest endeavour.
+_‘Being sustainable’ has become a buzzword – a claim to boost our image rather than an honest endeavour.
 It is hard to trust people and brands today when we fear to fall into the trap of greenwashing.
-However, we have no choice but to change our collective behaviour, consumption patterns and business practices if we want to combat climate change and the collapse of biodiversity.*
+However, we have no choice but to change our collective behaviour, consumption patterns and business practices if we want to combat climate change and the collapse of biodiversity._

 <br/>

 Last November, [COP26](https://www.nature.com/articles/d41586-021-03431-4) shed light on how indecisive our global institutions and governments are in the face of an unprecedented climate crisis.
 We now have to come to terms with the fact that carbon neutrality is no longer enough.
 Rising carbon emissions have been linked to an increasing amount of heat waves, droughts, floods and hurricanes globally.
 It is our collective responsibility to reverse the unintended consequences of our actions.

 <br/>